-The most common treatment-related adverse events reported in the Phase 1 portion of the Phase 1/2 clinical trial of NC318 as of November 9, 2019, the most recent date for which we have reported data on the trial, were diarrhea, infusion reactions, fatigue, headaches, pruritis, elevated amylase and elevated lipase.
-Most treatment-related adverse events have been easily manageable, asymptomatic or mild or moderate, with the exception of one case of grade 3 episcleritis/uveitis that resolved after steroid therapy and two cases of grade 3 pneumonitis.
+Treatment-related adverse events experienced by more than 5% of patients in the Phase 1 portion of the Phase 1/2 clinical trial of NC318 as of December 17, 2020 were diarrhea, infusion reactions, fatigue, headaches, pruritis, elevated amylase and elevated lipase.
+Most treatment-related adverse events in the Phase 1/2 clinical trial were easily manageable, asymptomatic or mild or moderate, with the exception of one case of grade 3 episcleritis/uveitis that resolved after steroid therapy and two cases of grade 3 pneumonitis.
+In the Phase 2 portion of the trial, the only observed severe or higher grade TRAE as of that date was a grade 3-4 infusion reaction in one patient.
 Immune-related adverse events that represent immune effects on normal tissue and can result from misdirected stimulation of the immune system are a common class of toxicity in immunomedicines such as NC318.
 Immune-related adverse events reported in the Phase 1 portion of the Phase 1/2 clinical trial of NC318 included diarrhea, elevated amylase and lipase, pruritis, episcleritis/uveitis, pneumonitis and vitiligo.

-Possible adverse side effects that could occur with treatment with immunomedicines include an immunologic reaction early after administration which, while not necessarily adverse to the patient's health, could substantially limit the effectiveness of the treatment.
+Possible adverse side effects that could occur with treatment with immunomedicines include an immunologic reaction early after administration that, while not necessarily adverse to the patient's health, could substantially limit the effectiveness of the treatment.
 In addition to any potential side effects caused by the product or product candidate, the administration process or related procedures also can cause adverse side effects.
 If unacceptable adverse events occur, our clinical trials or any future marketing authorization could be suspended or terminated.